AceAffluence/pdf-converter/README.md

 # Ace's Super Cool Magic Converter Tool

-Turn a saved play-by-post forum thread into a clean, readable PDF — no usernames, no forum chrome, no quoted-back text.
+Turn a saved play-by-post forum thread into a clean, readable PDF.
+No usernames, no forum chrome, no quoted-back text.
 Just the story.

 ## What it does

-Play-by-post threads are great to read while they're happening and miserable to read afterward.
-The story is buried under signatures, avatars, OOC blocks, and fifteen layers of quoted text.
-This pulls the actual prose out and lays it into a PDF you can keep.
+Play-by-post threads are great to read while they're happening and miserable to read afterward when you need to find something.
+The story is buried under signatures, avatars, OOC blocks, andfifteen layers of quoted text.
+This pulls the actual prose out and lays it into a PDF you can easily search.

 - Extracts post content and drops the surrounding forum furniture
 - Preserves **bold**, *italic*, and text colors
 - Strips quoted-back text by default (toggleable)
 - Merges multiple pages of the same thread, sorted naturally (`page2` before `page10`, as it should be)
-- Runs entirely in your browser — nothing is uploaded anywhere
+- Runs entirely in your browser.
+Nothing is uploaded anywhere

 ## How to use it